(Click here for virtual singer bios)

 Amelia Archer (she/her) was born and raised in Berkeley, CA, where she was immersed in music from a young age at the Crowden School, playing the cello and singing in the school choir.
 She went on to sing in the Piedmont East Bay Children's Choir before going to Williams College in Massachusetts, where she completed her undergraduate degree in Computer Science with a minor in French.
 In her time at Williams she studied voice under Erin Nafziger and sang in the Williams College Concert Choir and Chamber Choir under the direction of Brad Wells and the Williams College Opera Workshop.
 While studying abroad in Paris, Amelia enjoyed singing with the Paris Choral Society.
 Since returning to the Bay Area to work at Google in machine learning research, Amelia has sung with the Peninsula Women’s Chorus and the San Francisco Choral Artists.

 Sara Asher (she/her) has been involved in music for most of her life.
 She has been singing with the Peninsula Women's Chorus since she moved to the Bay Area twenty years ago.
 Prior to that, she sang with the North Shore Choral Society and was the music director for her college and graduate school a cappella singing groups.
 In addition to singing, she is also an accomplished pianist and has accompanied choral concerts and musicals for various local schools.
-When not singing, Sara leads a product team at Salesforce that builds AI applications.
+When not singing, Sara is Head of Product for Faros AI, a data platform startup focusing on engineering operations.
 Sara has a Bachelor of Arts from Princeton University and a Ph.D. from Northwestern University, both in Mathematics.

 Julie Boehler (she/her), soprano, is delighted to be a part of 21V.
 Julie is the Director of Choral Activities at both Canyon and Creekside Middle Schools in Castro Valley and loves working with middle school students!
-Additionally, she enjoys being a mother to her daughter Lily and wife to her husband Jordan.
-Teaching and being the parent of a toddler has kept her rather busy over the last several years and she is so happy to finally be singing with an ensemble again!
+Additionally, she enjoys being a mother to her daughters Lily and Maggie and wife to her husband Jordan.
+Teaching and being the parent of two little ladies keeps her rather busy and she is so grateful to have found 21V to pursue her love of singing in an ensemble.
 Previously, she sang with choirs such as Cappella SF and San Francisco Symphony Chorus both under the direction of Ragnar Bohlin as well as other freelance choir work and solo engagements.
 Julie holds a B.M. in Music Education and a B.M. in Vocal Performance from the Bob Cole Conservatory of Music at California State University Long Beach.